2000 Davidoff Swiss Indoors – Doubles

 Brent Haygarth and Aleksandar Kitinov were the defending champions, but did not participate together this year.
 Haygarth partnered Wayne Ferreira, losing in the first round.
-Kitinov did not participate.
+Kitinov did not participate, as he chose to compete at Moscow during the same week, losing at the qualifying rounds.

 Donald Johnson and Piet Norval won in the final 7–6(11–9), 4–6, 7–6(7–4), against Roger Federer and Dominik Hrbatý.